-As mentioned above, the main elements of abnormalities of this profile are related to the extremely variable sequences of HGB, %RET and OFF, associated with several individual samples displaying values beyond the individual limits for this athlete.
+As mentioned above, the main elements of abnormalities of this profile are related to the extremely variable sequences of HGB, %RET and OFF.
+This is associated with several individual samples which displayed values beyond the population or individual limits for this athlete.

-In fact, high HGB, low %RET and high OFF were mainly found at the time of competitions (samples 1, 2 and 10) when compared to out-of-competition samples.
-This is compatible with what we would expect to observe when blood manipulation takes place at distance from competition, and is confirmed by the higher %RET measured on the out-of-competition samples.
+In fact, high HGB, low %RET and high OFF were mainly found at the time of competitions when compared to out-of-competition samples.
+This is compatible with what we would expect to observe when blood manipulation takes place at distance from competition, and is confirmed by the high %RET measured on the out-of-competition sample collected on 16.7.2011 (sample 4) and the highest HGB on competition-related samples (samples 1 and 5).